 Read more: The #1 rule of cheap travel

-7 ways to save on travel with kids
+How to save money while traveling with kids

 1. Travel as much as possible before your kids turn two